jackie-dai/Vault-of-Knowledge/Japanese History/Quiz 1.md

 ## Culture and Technology along the Silk Roads

 Noodles from China, Italian, and Japan trace their origin to the Middle East.

+## Buddhism
+Buddhism was at least a thousand years old by the time it entered Japan.
+When first introduced, Buddhism was regarded by most as a source of powerful magic for healing, avoiding disaster, guaranteeing harvests, and protecting Yamato and uji clan interests.

+### Seventeen-Articles Constitution

+1. Harmony is to be valued, and contentiousness avoided.
+All men are inclined to partisanship and few are truly discerning.
+2. The three treasures: buddha, law, and religious orders are the final refuge of all beings.
+3. When you receive imperial commands, fail not scrupulously to obey them.
+Heaven overspreads, and Earth upb